OreOliciouZ/MotD.md/Space Engineers.md

 * Includes the perks & reward of **Donator rank**

+* 1000 ingots of all available ingots

-* You'll get 10x Dark Matter Core Keys which will give you the ability to craft 2 of the Dark Matter Cores
+* 10x Dark Matter Core Keys which will give you the ability to craft 2 of the Dark Matter Cores

-* You will get 2x Super Stargates placed on the spot you wish, giving you the ability to warp your grids through it on the positions you've wished
+* 2x Super Stargates placed on the spot you wish, giving you the ability to warp your grids through it on the positions you've wished

 Choose this options only with incredible generous intentions